bilgino/angularforddd/README.md

 Mapper checklist:

-- When working with reactive model-driven forms bidirectional mapping may be necessary
+- When using model-driven reactive forms a bidirectional mapping may be needed
-- We can use the mapper pattern in the repository service to elaborate a pure model structures
+- We can use the mapper pattern in the repository service to elaborate a pure model structure
-- When mapping data objects in the repository service, don't map to view models as view models may require multiple sources
+- Don't map to view models in the repository service as view models may require multiple sources

 **» REST, HATEOAS & CO.**<br/>